 With Payactiv, you can help your senior care workers participate fully in work and life.
 Our all-in-one Livelihood benefits platform takes a holistic approach to improving financial wellness and increasing employee satisfaction.
 Our attractive, flexible workforce rewards and benefits cost nothing to your company but deliver immense value to your employees.

-© 2024 Payactiv, Inc. All Rights Reserved
+© 2025 Payactiv, Inc. All Rights Reserved

 24 hour support: 1 (877) 937-6966 | [email protected]

-* The Payactiv Visa Prepaid Card is issued by Central Bank of Kansas City, Member FDIC, pursuant to a license from Visa U.S.A.
+* The Payactiv Visa Prepaid Card and the Payactiv Visa Payroll Card are issued by Central Bank of Kansas City, Member FDIC, pursuant to a license from Visa U.S.A.
 Inc. Certain fees, terms, and conditions are associated with the approval, maintenance, and use of the Card.
 You should consult your Cardholder Agreement and the Fee Schedule at payactiv.com/card411.
 If you have questions regarding the Card or such fees, terms, and conditions, you can contact us toll-free at 1-877-747-5862, 24 hours a day, 7 days a week.

-** Central Bank of Kansas City is the issuer of the Payactiv Visa Prepaid Card only and does not administer, endorse, nor is liable for the Payactiv App.
+** Central Bank of Kansas City does not administer, nor is liable for earned wage access.

 Google Play and the Google Play logo are trademarks of Google LLC.